tronnet-gh/ProxmoxAAS-API/README.md

 4. Start the service using `node .`, or call the provided shell script, or use the provided systemctl service script

 ## Installation - Reverse Proxy
 1. Configure nginx or preferred reverse proxy to reverse proxy the client.
-This can be done in the same file previously or in a new configuration file:
+The configuration should include at least the following:
 ```
 server {
 	listen 443 ssl;